jankazil/hrrr-data/README.md

 ## Overview

-This repository provides two top-level CLI scripts for working with HRRR surface forecasts:
+This repository provides the following top-level command-line interface (CLI) scripts for working with HRRR surface forecasts:

 - **`hrrr-fetch-sfc-forecast`**: Download HRRR surface forecast GRIB2 files for a given date range, initialization hour, valid hour, and region from the NOAA S3 bucket.
-If requested, a subset of commonly used variables (temperature, humidity, wind, precipitation) is extracted into a netCDF file.
+If requested, a subset of pre-defined variables (temperature, humidity, wind speed, precipitation) is extracted into a netCDF file.
 Both the GRIB2 and the processed netCDF files are stored locally.

-- **`hrrr-extract-sfc-vars`**: Process a single local HRRR GRIB2 file (previously downloaded) by converting it to netCDF and writing a new netCDF file that contains only a selected set of variables, with added long names and metadata attributes.
+- **`hrrr-extract-sfc-vars`**: Process a single local HRRR GRIB2 file (previously downloaded) by converting it to netCDF and writing a new netCDF file that contains a pre-defined set of variables, with added long names and metadata attributes.

+- **`hrrr-plot-singlelevel-conus`**: Create a plot of every HRRR variable in the given netCDF file that has only the horizontal grid dimensions latitude and longitude, one PNG file per variable.
+Assumes that the netCDF file contains variables over CONUS.

-Selected variables saved in netCDF files:
+The pre-defined variables saved in netCDF files are:

   - Air temperature at 2 m above ground
   - Dew point temperature at 2 m above ground